SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 #

 #### Part 2
 In `TwitchChatBotManager.java`, implement `public void joinChannel(String channelName)`.
-This method will allow our User account to join a Twitch stream by the `channelName`.
+This method will allow your ChatBot to join a Twitch stream by the `channelName`.

-> [!IMPORTANT]
->
-> Before using TwitchClient to join a channel we need to validate OAuth Token and refresh it if invalid.

 #